OlegShi/Communication-Networks/exercise 1/README.md

 Upon activation, the server reads and stores the data from the users file and prepares the users' directories.
 Then it proceeds to listen to incoming connections from clients.
 After a client has disconnected, the server proceeds to listen to the next incoming client connection.

+# Communication protocol:
+Definitions:
+After connection is established, all communication between client and server is done by the "message" struct: typedef struct
+{
+message_header header;
+char data[MAX_DATA_SIZE];
+}message;